Olympians are turning to OnlyFans to fund dreams as they face a 'broken' finance system

 The Olympics, the world's biggest sporting stage, bring in billions of dollars in TV rights, ticket sales and sponsorship, but most athletes must fend for themselves financially.

-The International Olympic Committee (IOC), however, was dismissive.
-When asked by The Associated Press about athletes turning to OnlyFans, IOC spokesman Mark Adams responded, “Have you been looking at my browser history?”
+The International Olympic Committee (IOC) did not express concern about the situation.
+When asked by The Associated Press about athletes turning to OnlyFans, IOC spokesman Mark Adams said, “I would assume that athletes, like all citizens, are allowed to do what they can.”

 Watching his sponsorships dry up and facing mounting costs, Jack Laugher was among the pantheon of Olympic athletes using the often-controversial platform to get to the Games — or simply survive.